-Land Bridge & Prairie Restoration Project
+Land Bridge and Prairie Project

-The Prairie Restoration, which adjoins the Land Bridge, re-introduces endangered native Gulf Coast prairie and additional wetlands to areas north and south of Memorial Drive.
+The prairie restoration, which adjoins the Land Bridge, re-introduces endangered native Gulf Coast prairie and additional wetlands to areas north and south of Memorial Drive.
 A new network of trails will provide safe crossing for people and wildlife.
 Both prairie and wetlands serve important habitat and stormwater management functions and are a key part of the Park’s ecological restoration to ensure resiliency.

 Together, the Land Bridge and Prairie will distinguish Memorial Park and Houston, serving as an icon to all of a greener and more resilient future.
 Completion is projected for late 2022.
 Memorial Drive will remain open throughout the duration of the project.

 To learn more, scroll down and view answers to FAQs about the Land Bridge and Prairie.

 What will this project accomplish?

 Highlights and benefits of the Land Bridge and Prairie project include:

 - Provides greater safety and connectivity: Swaths of greenspace on top of the Bridge will provide places to relax and enjoy new vistas of the Park and the city beyond, and will also serve as a hub for socializing and events.
 This “new” parkland is an innovative approach to green infrastructure, healing the divide cut by Memorial Drive through the middle of this treasured urban wilderness park half a century ago.
 Views from the crests of the Land Bridge will highlight the Park’s unique vantage point as an oasis of greenspace nestled between the urban skylines of downtown to the east and Uptown to the west.